-The Partnership for Academic Competition Excellence is pleased to announce that it is accepting nominations for the 2012 Benjamin Cooper Academic Ambassador Awards.
-The awards, which recognize those who contribute to the “spirit and honor of quizbowl competition,” will be presented at the 2012 PACE National Scholastics Championship in St. Louis, Missouri, on June 9-10.
+The Partnership for Academic Competition Excellence is pleased to announce that it is accepting nominations for the 2015 Benjamin Cooper Academic Ambassador Awards.
+The awards, which recognize those who contribute to the “spirit and honor of quizbowl competition,” will be presented at the 2015 PACE National Scholastic Championship in Reston, Virginia, on June 6-7.
 The Benjamin Cooper Academic Ambassador Award will be given to a coach, advisor, administrator, tournament organizer, or other person who has made significant contributions to high school quizbowl.
 A second award, the Young Ambassador Award, will be given to someone affiliated with a college or high school program who, despite his or her young age, has already made valuable contributions to the high school academic competition community.
-Nominations will be accepted until April 1, 2012.
+Nominations will be accepted until April 1, 2015.
 For more information on the award and the nomination process, please see below.

 The Benjamin Cooper Awards: